Lithium system on Adagio

 When the BMS detects that one of the parameters are outside of the value that triggers the BMS to protect the battery.

 It simply cuts the energy, For example if the BMS cuts for low volt it means blackout on a sailing boat.
 You can have a rough indication on a battery monitor when this will happen but the longer time since the batteries where fully charged and the battery monitor where calibrated the more unreliable it gets.
-On a boat we think this needs to bee considered.
+On a boat (espacially a sail boat) we think this needs to bee considered.

 Many manufacturers of so called drop in lithium batteries have a bluetooth connection to monitor the state of the battery.

-This can probably work especially if the bank is just one battery, it gets more complicated if the bank is built using several drop in batteries and you have to log on to every battery to be able to see the state of that battery.
+This can work especially if the bank is just one battery, it gets more complicated if the bank is built using several drop in batteries and you have to log on to every battery to be able to see the state of that battery.

 This makes a bluetooth connection in practicality not so useful.
 One way to handle this is to use a battery monitor that has an alarm function (For example Victron BMV 712) and set the trigger value with a god margin so you get the alarm in time before the BMS cuts.